 Scope and Topics:

-has become one of the most active research frontiers in artificial
+become one of the most active research frontiers in artificial intelligence,

-intelligence, providing powerful tools for representing, learning, and
+providing powerful tools for representing, learning, and reasoning over complex

-reasoning over complex relational structures.
-Graph-based models have
+relational structures.
+Graph-based models have demonstrated strong capabilities

-demonstrated strong capabilities in diverse domains such as social networks,
+in diverse domains such as social networks, biological systems, chemistry,

-algorithms, and impactful applications in graph machine learning.
-The session
+applications in graph machine learning.
+The session encourages

 architectures, and intelligent systems, highlighting both fundamental insights